Is Your First Orgasm The Best One You'll Ever Have? An Investigation

 The first time Kara* had an orgasm, she blacked out.
 “It took me to another dimension,” she tells Refinery29.
-She was fresh into college and had just started hooking up with her current partner when it happened.
+She was in her first year at university and had just started hooking up with her current partner when it happened.
 While she’s had plenty of incredible orgasms since, that first one just hit different.
 But not all of us are that lucky.

 The lore of the eye-opening, mind-boggling first orgasm has been discussed and dissected for as long as we’ve been recorded having them — and the media can’t get enough of it.
 Plenty of women’s outlets have described first orgasms as “heavenly” or “glorious” or “exhilarating” — even Refinery29 published a piece back in 2017 detailing 18 people’s first orgasms.
 One contributor described their orgasm as “quite powerful” and another said they were told they were glowing the next day.
 The exceptional inaugural orgasm has made it into films, books and television shows, too: Who could forget Tara Reid screaming “I’m coming!” in American Pie the first time she received cunnilingus or Aimee Lou Wood’s first time masturbating in Sex Education?